 - Prof. William Revelle and Dr. David Condon from Northwestern University, United States

-- Dr. Philipp Doebler, Prof. Heinz Holling and Ehsan Masoudi from University of Münster, Germany
+- Dr. Philipp Doebler from TU Dortmund, Prof. Heinz Holling and Ehsan Masoudi from University of Münster, Germany

 - Prof. John Rust, Dr. David Stillwell, Dr. Luning Sun, Fiona Chan and Aiden Loe from University of Cambridge, United Kingdom